PunkPangolin/flatpak-my-ocr/README.md

 ## python modules

 Everything was generated with `flapak-pip-generator` and is organized in this structure to make maintenance easy.
-All python modules use `noarch` wheels (where available) or are built from source.
+All python modules (beside `cryptography`) use `noarch` wheels (where available) or are built from source.

 `python3-sphinx`is required to build documentation of `pngquant`

-`python3-setuptools_rust` is required to build `python3-maturin`

-`python3-maturin` is required to build `python3-cryptography`, is built with cargo and requires manual work

-`python3-cffi` is required to build `python3-cryptography`

-`python3-cryptography`is built with cargo, is built with cargo and requires manual work

-`python3-pygments` is a runtime dependency of ocrmypdf and has to be added manually, because it gets skipped by `flatpak-pip-generator`

 `python3-requirements.json` includes the following packages: